cjkent/osiris/README.md

 An API can be deployed to AWS or run locally with a Maven command.
 It can also be run in an IDE with one method call.

 For more details please see the [wiki](https://github.com/cjkent/osiris/wiki/Getting-Started) or the [example projects](https://github.com/cjkent/osiris-examples).

-Note: Osiris should be considered beta quality at the moment and should be used with caution.
-It is possibly buggy and it might set your hair on fire.